 If you move the trimmer head slowly in these areas, it is possible to get right up to the edges with very little contact between these objects and the trimmer line.

-Its Old Line
+It’s Old Line

 Was the spool of trimmer line you’re currently using left lying around in your shed or garage for several years before you started using it?
 This is a big no-no.